minglwang/Predictive-Inference-of-Heart-Diseases/README.md

 <img width = "400" height = "300" src = "https://user-images.githubusercontent.com/45757826/57531896-d88e1b80-733a-11e9-94ac-738bfc38755c.png">
 </p>

 Figure 1.
-The predictions and the prediction regions of the four new patients.
+The predictions and the prediction regions (blue lines) of the four new patients.

 We can see from Fig. 1 that